Assab

 Assab or Aseb (ዓሰብ, عصب) is a port city in the Southern Red Sea Region of Eritrea situated on the west coast of the Red Sea.

 Languages spoken in Assab are predominantly Afar, Tigrinya, and Arabic.
-It was founded as a Port in 1882 by the Rubattino Company and then the Italian government took control of the port in 1882, it laid the foundations for the formation of the colony of Italian Eritrea, which became the independent country of Eritrea following its independence from Ethiopia in the 1990s.
+It was founded as a port in 1882 by the Rubattino Company; when the Italian government took control of the port in 1882, it laid the foundations for the formation of the colony of Italian Eritrea, which became the independent country of Eritrea following its independence from Ethiopia in the 1990s.

 Natives fishing in the vicinity of Assab, Eritrea, engraving from a sketch by G.B Licata, March 15, 1885.

 History

 Assab is about 50 km northwest of the ancient city of Arsinoe Epidires.